GNS3/gns3-web-ui/README.md

         bump --prepatch --tag --push

-## Final release
+### Distribute release

 We have got configured CircleCI, TravisCI and AppVeyor for distributing application for particular platform.
-In order to release you need to tag your code nad push it.
+In order to release you need to tag&push your changes.

 Using `bump`: